Joshpalen/Desktop-Organizer-PowerShell-Script/README.md

 - App shortcuts (`.lnk` → `.exe`) stay on the Desktop.
 - No deletions; everything is moved into `Loose Files` or `Loose Media`.

----

-If you want, I can add an optional `-Quiet` switch to suppress the “Press Enter to close” pause for hotkey usage.